GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 end
 ```

-The {FunctionsFramework::Function::Callable#logger} and
-{FunctionsFramework::Function::Callable#global} methods are also available in
-`on_startup` blocks.
-Additionally, while global data is generally read-only in
-function invocations, startup blocks can also add or modify global data.
-This
-is often useful for setting up _shared resources_, such as remote service
-connections.
-We'll take a look at this technique next.
+Global shared data keys are immutable when executing a function, to avoid
+concurrency issues.
+However, you can set your own global data during startup
+blocks.
+This is useful to create shared resources, as described below.

-## Sharing resources
+### Sharing resources

-Generally, functions should be self-contained and stateless, and should avoid
+Although functions should generally be self-contained and stateless, it is
-using global state in the Ruby VM.
-This is because serverless runtimes may spin
-up or terminate instances of your app at any time, and because an instance may
-run multiple functions at a time in separate threads.

-However, it is sometimes useful to share certain kinds of resources across
+sometimes useful to share certain kinds of resources across multiple function
-multiple function invocations that run on the same Ruby instance.
-For example,
+invocations that run on the same Ruby instance.
+For example, you might
-you might establish a single connection to a remote database or other service,
+establish a single connection to a remote database or other service, and share
-and share it across function invocations to avoid incurring the overhead of
+it across function invocations to avoid incurring the overhead of
 re-establishing it for every function invocation.

 The best practice for sharing a resource across function invocations is to